OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

   Pr(pick=1|c,\theta) = \frac{1}{1+\exp(-(\theta-c))}

-where :math:`\theta` is the participant's skill and *c* is the estimated parameter to describe the item's difficulty.
-See :ref:`figure-ifa-1pl-rpf`.
+where :math:`\theta` is the participant's skill and *c* is the estimated parameter to describe the item's difficulty (:num:`Figure #figure-1pl-rpf`).
 While the examinee's true skill is assumed known in this simplified introduction, such an assumption is unnecessary.
-[BockAitkin1981]_ can estimate both item parameters and person skills simultaneously.
+There is a circular dependency.
+Items parameters depend on examinee skill which, in turn, depends on item parameters.
+These kinds of models cannot be optimized directly.
+However, optimization is possible by switching back and forth between item and person parameters [BockAitkin1981]_.

 Simple Models
 =============